A funny thing happened at the World Bank the other day.

 “As part of our reorganization, we’ve created an integrated delivery team to coordinate our activities across all disease programs,” Elias said.
 The goal is to look at all kinds of innovation – technological or policy changes – that can improve health outcomes, he said.

 “So may I conclude that the rumor that Bill Gates is against universal coverage is not true?” asked the moderator, Suwit Wibulpolprasert, with the International Health Policy Program Foundation of Thailand.

-Asked this at minute 52 in the video above, Elias ducks the question.
+Asked this (at minute 52 in this WB video) above, Elias ducks the question.
 He said the goal of universal health coverage is “important” but that “the question is about the specifics” and then went on to explain that the Gates Foundation invests in goals that have solid data and evidence of impact.

 “As you know, we have an above-average appetite for data and analytics,” said Elias, adding that what they want to support is specific interventions that are easy to measure.
 Wibulpolprasert asked again for clarity on the foundation’s position, but didn’t get any.
 The implication of Elias’ answer, however, is that universal health coverage is neither specific or easy enough to measure to be something the Gates Foundation can support.